 Join Us in Sitka in 2019!

-One of the benefits of joining our Community Supported Fishery is the opportunity to know where your fish come from.
+One of the benefits of joining our community supported fishery (CSF) is the opportunity to know where your fish come from.
 Historically, we've done this through packaging, videos, blogs, and emailed content.
 In 2019, we're taking a new step, by giving our members an opportunity to meet our fishermen, see our processes, and engage with our island community behind your monthly good-fish box - all while steeped in the majestic natural beauty of Southeast Alaska.

 Over the course of the next few months, we will be offering 4 unique opportunities* to win an all-expenses paid trip for 2 to Sitka, Alaska.
 There, you'll join the Sitka Salmon Shares team to explore our community and its surrounding environs.
 The trip will take place June 9-14, 2019.
 What are the opportunities you might ask?:

-Announced August 15th, 2018: Win our recipe contest!
-Our 2018 Member Recipe Contest champion will be prized one pair of tickets.
+Announced August 15th, 2018 (this opportunity is now closed--keep an eye out for next years contest!): Win our recipe contest!
+Our 2018 Member Recipe Contest champion was member Dan Pell of Madison, WI.
+Check out his recipe here, and check out the inspiration for it here!
 Not bursting with culinary inspiration?
 Have no fear.
 There are three more ways:

-Announced October 1, 2018: Sign-up during early enrollment for our 2019 CSF.
+Announced October 1, 2018 (this opportunity is now closed): Sign-up during early enrollment for our 2019 CSF.
 Enroll for next years community-supported fishery before November 1st via our members-only early-enrollment page, and enter to win a pair of tickets.